Flooded Belfry: History

-When Joseph Stalin ordered the construction of the Uglich Dam in 1939 to form the Uglich Reservoir, the old parts of Kalyazin, including several medieval structures, were submerged under the reservoir's waters.
+In 1939, then Soviet leader Joseph Stalin ordered the construction of the Uglich Hydroelectric Dam to provide electricity to the region, which resulted in the formation of the Uglich Reservoir.
+As they were located in a depression, many old parts of Kalyazin, including several medieval structures, became submerged under the reservoir's waters.
 This included the Saint Nicholas Monastery and Troitsky Makariev Monastery.

-The katholikon was dismantled, while the belfry was left, a landmark towering above the water.
+The katholikon flooded, and was subsequently dismantled, while the belfry was left as-is.
+It continues to tower above the waters to this day — almost entirely unsubmerged.

 Present day

 The campanile became the main destination of tourist interest in eastern Tver Oblast.
 The structure's islet was shored up underneath, and has a small pier for boats.

 Orthodox Christians hold a Divine Service in the belfry several times a year.